 What is Text /String analysis?

-Textual analysis is a process of analyzing the words, symbols present in the text to extract the target words/symbols in order to recognize the thinking of writer.
+Textual analysis is a process of analyzing the words, symbols present in the text to extract the target words/symbols in order to recognize the thinking of the writer.

 Why Text/String analysis?